-No, Residential Atlantic Fellows can only study the MSc Inequalities and Social Science.
+No. Residential Atlantic Fellows may only study the MSc Inequalities and Social Science.

 + What qualification will be awarded to Non-Residential Fellows?

-The Non-Residential Fellows will take a programme of study including a two week summer school and five week long short courses, along with additional projects, mentoring, and coursework.
+Non-Residential Fellows will take a programme of study including four dedicated modules of one or two weeks in duration, along with additional project work, mentoring, and coursework.

 Unfortunately due to the high volume of applications, and the confidential nature of the selection process, feedback is not provided to applicants who were not shortlisted.

-Applicants who were shortlisted and interviewed will only be provided with feedback on request.
+Applicants who have been shortlisted and interviewed will be provided with feedback only on request.